Diyar-e-Dil: Premise

 Diyar-e-Dil depicted the story of Bakhtiyar Khan / Agha Jan (Abid Ali) and his family.
-Agha Jan's family which apart long ago due to the rebelliousness of his son Behroze Bakhtiyar Khan (Mekal Zulfiqar) when he refused to marry his father's choice (and his paternal cousin) Arjumand Bedar Khan (Hareem Farooq) to marry Ruhina Arsalan (Sanam Saeed) instead.
+Agha Jan's family parted ways long time ago due to the rebelliousness of his son, Behroze Bakhtiyar Khan (Mekal Zulfiqar) as he refused to marry a woman of his father's choice Arjumand Bedar Khan (Hareem Farooq) and went on to marry Ruhina Arsalan (Sanam Saeed) instead.
 After getting disowned by his father, Behroze left his house to marry Ruhina, while Arjumand was forced to marry Behroze's younger brother, Suhaib Bakhtiyar Khan (Ali Rehman Khan).
-Soon after his marriage when Behroze came back to apologise to Agha Jaan,he and his wife were insulted and banished for life.
+Soon after his marriage when Behroze came back to apologise to Agha Jaan, the young man and his wife were insulted and banished for life.
 This made the two bitter towards both Agha Jaan and Sohaib.
 The two couples navigated various problems in their marriage, which for Behroze and Ruhi were financial problems and for Sohaib and Arjumand was emotional disconnect.
 The series then focused on their life after marriage and showed how Suhaib and Arjumand grew close after the birth of Wali Suhaib Khan (Osman Khalid Butt), and fell in love, and later Ruhi and Behroze also had a daughter, Faarah Behroze Khan (Maya Ali).
-After twenty-years, Behroze became a successful business man, both the couples were settled and satisfied.
+After twenty-years, Behroze became a successful business man, and both the couples were settled and satisfied.
 Suhaib never stopped looking after his older brother, in hope to reunite Behroze with his family.
 After Sohaib’s untimely death, Behroze finally came back home and made up with Agha Jaan.
-Their children were married, fulfilling Suhaib last wish to reunite the family.
-However, Ruhina opposed this decision and left Behroze in anger due to her brother's manipulation As a result, Behroze died of grief.
+Their children were married, fulfilling Suhaib's last wish to reunite the family.
+However, Ruhina opposed this decision and left Behroze in anger due to her brother's manipulation.
+As a result, Behroze died of grief.